itskel/userguide/docs/source/getting-started.rst

 Last Updated 11/9/2022.

-.. attention:: Need Support?
+.. attention:: Need help?
 Write a post and include the #help hastag for support from the community.

 Requirements
 ------------